xy-kasumi/Spark-pulser/docs/user-PULSER.md

 If DF or pulse duration exceeds these values, discharge current will dwindle to 4A (power supply current) or cause an abrupt voltage drop.

-The ED board driver is optimized for EDM.
+The PULSER board driver is optimized for EDM.
 It uses a combination of:
 * 100V low-capacity "ignition supply"
 * 36V high-capacity "discharge supply"